 Independent Living & Sheltered Housing

-These are often flat or bungalows designed for older people to live independently whilst giving them an added layer of safety.
-Individuals have a tenancy on their own private flat and are responsible for all their living costs.
+These are often flats or bungalows designed for older people to live independently whilst giving them an added layer of safety.
+Individuals have their own private flat and are responsible for living costs.
 They differ slightly from a private house, as they often have a call system to summon emergency help if needed but staff do not provide direct, on-site support.
 A member of staff may check in daily with a phone call or through an intercom system.
 Some schemes have day rooms with social activities for residents, although these are resident-led.
-There is often a minimum age and application process for these.
+There is often a minimum age and application process involved.

 Supported Living

-Supported living/ assisted living is the next step in from independent living.
+Supported living or Assisted living is the next step from independent living.
 These schemes again consist of independent flats where individuals are responsible for their own tenancy and living costs, but there is support available.
-A team of support staff assist residents and the level of support can vary.
+A team of support staff assist residents with varying levels of support available.
 Usually, help is provided with domestic tasks such as shopping and laundry, whilst some schemes include communal meals.
 All flats are self-contained with social areas and organised events for residents to socialise when wanted.
 There is usually a member of staff on-site 24hrs a day with an emergency call bell provided in each flat.
 These services aren’t regulated by the Care Quality Commission.

 There may also be the provision for providing personal care, which may be delivered via an in house or external service.
 Often there is a maximum limit provided by in house carers (generally 21 hours per week) which external agencies can then extend.
 Any personal care provided is regulated by the Care Quality Commission.